School Not Saddled with Responsibility: Cook v Riding for the Disabled Association (NSW) & Anor [2024] NSWSC 1332

 7. 7

-During one session, the plaintiff fell off her mount and sustained an injury.
+During one session, the Plaintiff fell from her horse and was injured.

-RDA’s liability: The Court held RDA breached its duty of care to the plaintiff by failing to have a sufficient number of side walkers during the riding session.
+The Court held that RDA breached its duty of care owed to the Plaintiff by failing to ensure an adequate number of side walkers were present during the riding activity.

-The School’s Duty of Care: The Court determined the School did not owe a duty of care to the plaintiff during the riding activity, as:
+Significantly, however, the Court found that the School did not owe a duty of care to the Plaintiff during the riding session.

 GET IN TOUCH WITH US!